ajreynol/rexec_cvc4/README.md

 current directory determines the remote (source, build configuration) copies.
 For example, running:

-TODO: automatic setup of remote git.

-> rexec myhostname configure
+* `rexec remoteHost configure`

-in working directory `localHome/build/stb/prod` runs the configure.sh for using the source directory remoteHome/cvc4-stb with build configuration "prod".
+in working directory `localhome/build/stb/prod` runs the configure.sh for using the source directory remoteHome/cvc4-stb with build configuration "prod".

 The script allows for commands that test cvc4 (e.g. `regress`).
 It also supports for creating and copying static binaries to the local machine (`rinstall`) with a naming schema.
-In particular, a successful `rinstall` command from `localHome/build/stb/debug/` will generate the static binary `debug-stb-cvc4` on the local machine.
+In particular, a successful `rinstall` command from `localhome/build/stb/debug/` will generate the static binary `debug-stb-cvc4` on the local machine.

+TODO: automatic setup of remote git.

 # Usage

+Assume a (single) remote machine `remoteHost`.
-The common use case of the script is to run for a fixed remote machine, call it `remoteHost`.
-There are two main components of the remainder of the command
+After specifying the remote host, there are two main components of the command line to `rexec remoteHost ...`:
-line:
 * What command to execute on the remote machine.
 * How do we want to syncronize the source code to the remote machine.
 This can either be manual or through git.
 The former may be preferred for performance